Frequently Asked Questions

 Find a list of assignments that do not influence the course grade here.

-- Under the Reports tab, select Dashboard.
+- On the main menu, select Dashboard.

 - Click the Course tab.